fenago/ml-scikit-keras-tensorflow/labs/preface.md

 Learning and TensorFlow.
 Anyone interested in Deep Learning in Singapore should definitely join their [Deep Learning Singapore meetup](https://homl.info/meetupsg).
-Jason deserves special thanks for sharing some of his TFLite expertise for Chapter 19!
+Jason deserves special thanks for sharing some of his TFLite expertise for Lab 19!

-I will never forget the kind people who reviewed the first edition of this book, including David Andrzejewski, Lukas Biewald, Justin Francis, Vincent Guilbeau, Eddy Hung, Karim Matrah, Grégoire Mesnil, Salim Sémaoune, Iain Smears, Michel Tessier, Ingrid von Glehn, Pete Warden, and of course my dear brother Sylvain.
-Special thanks to Haesun Park, who gave me plenty of excellent feedback and caught several errors while he was writing the Korean translation of the first edition of this book.
+I will never forget the kind people who reviewed the first edition of this course, including David Andrzejewski, Lukas Biewald, Justin Francis, Vincent Guilbeau, Eddy Hung, Karim Matrah, Grégoire Mesnil, Salim Sémaoune, Iain Smears, Michel Tessier, Ingrid von Glehn, Pete Warden, and of course my dear brother Sylvain.
+Special thanks to Haesun Park, who gave me plenty of excellent feedback and caught several errors while he was writing the Korean translation of the first edition of this course.
 He also translated the Jupyter notebooks into Korean, not to mention TensorFlow's documentation.
 I do not speak Korean, but judging by the quality of his feedback, all his translations must be truly excellent!